-The Council and the enforcement agent company will ensure that all enforcement agents, employees, contractors and agents have an appropriate knowledge and understanding of all relevant legislation, case law and powers, National Standards and at all times act in accordance with them.
-Enforcement agent companies engaged by the Council must be accredited by the Enforcement Conduct Board and must abide by any requirements of the Enforcement Conduct Board.
+The Council and the enforcement agent company will ensure that all enforcement agents, employees, contractors and agents have an appropriate knowledge and understanding of all relevant legislation, case law and powers, and at all times act in accordance with them.
 The enforcement agent must comply with the principles of the General Data Protection Regulations and any other relevant legislation.